 #6.
 Carry an Emergency Kit Everywhere

 You should carry the basics of fire and water emergencies in your purse or bag without them taking up too much space.
 Even though it might seem like a burden at the beginning, carrying the most basic first aid implements (antiseptic wipes, one bandage, tweezers and tape) can be the difference between living and dying.

 Depending on your area and the dangers you might be facing you can choose either of these two but if you keep it lightweight enough there is no such thing as being over-prepared.

 #7.
 Keep Your Vehicle Emergency-Ready

 This advice follows through perfectly from number six.
-Keeping your vehicle means that you will be able to use it to get to where you need to go quickly and without having to stop.
+Keeping your vehicle in tip-top shape means that you will be able to use it to get to where you need to go quickly and without having to stop.

 While sports cars are pretty cool, you will definitely need more space than even a family sedan will allow so either get an SUV or make sure that your emergency stash is always accessible and close by.